institut-de-genomique/NaS/README.md

 INSTALLATION
 ------------

-  1. Clone the NaS GitHub repository
+  1. Clone this GitHub repository
-  3. Modify path to newbler and blat binaries (in NaS script, your PATH variable)
+  2. Modify path to newbler and blat binaries (in NaS script, your PATH variable)
-  4. Modify if needed the Perl and sh interpreters that have been set to /usr/bin/perl and /bin/sh
+  3. Modify if needed the Perl and sh interpreters that have been set to /usr/bin/perl and /bin/sh
-  5. To test the program download this example dataset
+  4. To test the program download this example dataset
 	$$ wget http://www.genoscope.cns.fr/nas/datasets/NaS_example_acineto.tar.gz
      Untar/unzip the archive
         $$ tar -zxvf NaS_example_acineto.tar.gz

 RUNNING NaS
 --------------